 The growing recognition that many women were seeking divorce because of “wife abuse” led WIT to offer counseling services specifically for battered women.
 Over the years, WIT became a leader in the violence against women movement.

 WIT facilitated Philadelphia's first Domestic Violence Summit in 2003, bringing together various agencies in a collaboration to ensure that women experiencing domestic violence and their children receive coordinated services from the systems that impact their lives.

 WIT initiated the creation of the Philadelphia Domestic Violence Hotline Collaboration, leading the city’s four domestic violence programs in providing a 24-hour bilingual hotline.

-WIT was also on the forefront of recognizing the linkages between domestic violence and substance abuse, and we developed and continue to offer services for women experiencing domestic violence, substance abuse, or both.
+WIT was also on the forefront of recognizing the linkages between domestic violence and substance abuse, and we developed and continue to offer services for individuals experiencing domestic violence, substance abuse, or both.